 Another way to appreciate Marjan Hill is to stroll the new seaside promenade that extends from Split's waterfront.
 Called the Zapadna Obala, this promenade sports palm trees, fountains, benches, sun beds and a biking lane.
 Although the renovation cost over a million euros, it will also lure yachties with additional berthing possibilities and a refueling station.

-In April 2013, Marjan Hill was named a "protected cultural landscape area" which prohibits real estate development on the hill, at least for the duration of the three-year period of the law.
+In April 2013, Marjan Hill was named a "protected cultural landscape area" which prohibits real estate development on the hill.

 Marjan Hill Park Management (in Croatian)